ramekstrom/ramekstrom.github.io/_pages/about.md

 I obtained my M.Sc through the <a href="https://lsa.umich.edu/math/graduates/GraduateStudentHandbook/the-marjorie-lee-browne-scholars-program.html">Marjorie Lee Browne Scholars Program</a> in 2022.
 Before that I was an undergraduate at the University of Colorado.

 <b><ins>Talks</ins></b><br>
+Listed below are some of the talks that I have given in the past.
 <ul>
   <li><em>Reductive subgroups associated to points in the Bruhat-Tits building</em>, 2025 Fall Southeastern Sectional Meeting, Tulane University, October 2025</li>
   <li><em>Who lives in the Bruhat-Tits building?</em>, Student Number Theory Seminar, University of Michigan, September 2025</li>